mnemonic101/irony/README.md

   }
 }
 ```
-Place the controller file in a folder called ***controller*** and everything will be wired up automatically.
+Place the file in a folder called ***controller*** and everything will be wired up automatically.

 Transpile, start your favorite web browser and enter the url `http://127.0.0.1/` to see your greetings.

 ### Settings

-You can change default values that are not easy to define by convention, with custom settings.
+You can change default values that are not easy to define by conventions, with custom settings.
 Create a `settings.json` file that could contain the following lines:

 ```json